-PEER is urging that USDA strengthen its policy by adopting "best practices" already adopted by its sister agencies.
+PEER advocates that USDA strengthen its policy by adopting "best practices" already adopted by its sister agencies.
 Borrowing existing provisions already used in practice also allows USDA to benefit from other agencies' experience.
 Moreover, USDA scientists deserve no less rigorous protection than scientists working within other federal agencies.
+USDA scientists should be able to do their jobs serving the public without fear of reprisal.